BCSC 261: Syllabus

 Final grades will be based upon the following scale:

-1. Participation (30%): Active participation in discussions and class activities are expected.
+- Participation (30%): Active participation in discussions and class activities are expected.
 Completion of the required readings and your active participation in discussion are crucial in your effective learning in a seminar.
-Everyone should contribute at least one insightful comments/questions to each reading by posting the questions on Slack by midnight on the day before class.
+Everyone should contribute at least one insightful comments/questions to each reading by posting on Slack by 6pm on the day before class.
 You can also participate by trying to answer questions that are posted on Slack.
+This is particularly valued.

 I recognize that different people have different communication preferences.
 While I will actively elicit your participation in class, you can alternatively provide your thoughts via Slack.
 Grading is based on the overall quality and participation, regardless of whether it happens over Slack or in class.
 Regardless of whether in class or over Slack, I would like all of us to approach this class without fear of being wrong.
 One of the most effective ways to learn is to express our ideas, understanding, hypotheses, etc. and then correct and revise them based on the feedback we receive.